devtz007/devtz007/README.md

 <br/>

 ## 🌟 **A little bit about me:**
-<p>Full Stack Developer and ethical hacker with over 5 years of experience, proficient in front-end technologies such as React, Angular, SASS, Vanilla JavaScript, and Tailwind.
+<p>Full Stack Developer with over 5 years of experience, proficient in front-end technologies such as React, Angular, SASS, Vanilla JavaScript, and Tailwind.
 Additionally skilled in back-end development with PHP, Node.js, and database management using MySQL and SQL.
-Served as a technical lead, developing responsive user interfaces with React.js and boosting customer engagement by 25%.
-Expert in agile software development, rapid prototyping, and cyber security, with a proven track record of collaborating with government entities to develop and document secure software solutions.<p/>
+Expert in secured software development and cyber security.<p/>

 - 📫 How to reach me: `devtz007@hotmail.com`
 - 💼 My Company: [Techjork IT Solutions Limited](https://www.techjork.com)